Skip to content ↓

 Twitter https://twitter.com/AHS_Music MUSIC

-KS3 music
+music KS3

 For information on music lessons please scroll down to the bottom of the page to the letter titled 'Music lessons for new intake year 7'.
 This is relevant for students in all years wishing to take up musical instruments.